This subtle touch releases the brightness.

 The black cockatoo flock continues to grow – several mornings I count more than a hundred birds as they fly over from the southwest and every fold in the landscape fills and overflows with their calls and cries.
 A few birds wheel down to visit the banksias in the garden, biting into the cones to find seeds; most continue onward to stands of wattle and eucalypt and conifers that offer the prospect of food.
 The ground under the pines is carpeted with shredded cones.

 It gets colder.
 Plant growth slows, though clumps of poa and cocksfoot still sprout in the grassy spaces around the house and the grevilleas and hakeas flower on; birds and insects are loud there.
 Everything stays drenched and glittering.
-Parrots are eating the (small, hard, unripe) olives so J picks some and I put them in brine to ferment – they’re almost all seed but taste good when they’ve cured a few months, their horrible bitterness transformed through and through by microbial life the salt liquid invites.
+Parrots are eating the (small, hard, unripe) olives so J picks some and I put them in brine to ferment – they’re almost all seed but taste good when they’ve cured a few months, their horrible bitterness transformed through and through by microbial life that the salt liquid invites.
 Tomatoes continue to ripen in the polytunnel but they’re really coming to an end now and I have to cut away spots of mould and rot so that we can go on tasting summertime, here in the darkest part of the year.

 Looking for inside work I transfer the flageolet beans that have been drying in an open basket to an airtight container.
 I left them out much longer than they needed because I love to scoop and pour their cool pale greenness from one hand to another.
 Visiting children delightedly sink their arms into the silky pool.